Oil drops as new coronavirus strain revives demand fears

 “The environment remains decidedly risk-averse,” said Jeffrey Halley of brokerage OANDA.
 “Given the scale of oil’s two-month rally, a deeper correction cannot be ruled out.”

-Oil gained support from U.S. Congress approval for a $892 billion coronavirus aid package after months of inaction.
+Oil gained support from U.S. Congress approval of a $892 billion coronavirus aid package after months of inaction.

 In focus will be the latest U.S. oil inventory reports, expected to show crude stocks fell by 3.3 million barrels.
 The American Petroleum Institute’s report is due at 2130 GMT.[EIA/S]